Free expansion of a charged nanoparticle via electrostatic compensation

 Expansion for nanoparticle interferometry protocols should also be coherent, as a reduction in purity would affect the visibility of any interference fringes.
 To investigate the role of voltage noise of our DC compensation supplies, we performed reheating measurements with various DC bias voltages applied to the electrodes at pressures below 6$\cdot10^{-8}$\,mbar (see Supplementary Material).
 We observe an increase in heating rate only for axial voltages above 50\,V , far beyond typical compensation voltages ($\approx$1\,V), implying that the voltage noise is not a significant heating mechanism at these pressures.
 Finally, we also perform a recompression protocol (see Supplementary Material) and find that the state recompresses to its initial extent as expected, implying no significant loss of purity during short (5\,µs) free evolutions with 3D compensation.

 A charged nanoparticle and a stably (dis)charged environment are essential for the electrostatic force compensation we implement.
-There are a number of existing techniques for nanoparticle charge control, including high-voltage discharge~\cite{Frimmer2017} and UV illumination~\cite{Moore2014}.
-However, by employing the particle as a force sensor, we determined that the plasma discharge technique for particle charge control significantly charges the environment, based on an order-of-magnitude increase of the required axial compensation voltage.
-We therefore typically avoid discharges and work with natively charged particles (tens of elementary charges), although other techniques, such as focused UV illumination, could provide a means to modify the particle charge with less effect on the environment.
+There are a number of existing techniques for nanoparticle charge control, including high-voltage plasma discharge~\cite{Frimmer2017} and UV illumination~\cite{Moore2014}.
+However, by employing the particle as a force sensor, we determined that the plasma discharge technique significantly charges the environment, based on an order-of-magnitude increase of the required axial compensation voltage.
+This is likely due to the deposition of charges on the trapping/collections lenses as well as the PEEK electrode holder, since these are the closest dielectric surfaces to the particle.
+We therefore typically avoid plasma discharges and work with natively charged particles (with typically tens of elementary charges).
+If particle charge control is required, other techniques, such as focused UV illumination, could provide a means to modify the particle charge with a more moderate effect on the environment.

-Reducing the environmental charge state is desirable because the compensation voltage supplies have a finite range, and also because larger compensation voltages are associated with an increased voltage noise.
-We developed a method to control the environmental charge independently of the particle's charge state and at low pressure, which avoids the random effect of triboelectric charging during pumping.
-We generate a flux of low-energy electrons by running current through a tungsten filament installed directly in the vacuum chamber.
-By iteratively biasing the electrodes and using compensation scans to determine the environmental charge state, we could guide the electrons within the chamber to achieve the desired net environmental charge.
-Details of this procedure and characterization of the stability of the resulting environmental charge state are discussed in the Supplementary Material.
+Reducing the environmental charge state is desirable because the compensation voltage supplies have a finite range, and because higher compensation voltages are associated with increased voltage noise.
+For this purpose, we developed a method to control the environmental charge independently of the particle's charge state and at low pressure, which avoids uncontrolled triboelectric charging during pumping.
+By passing current through a tungsten filament installed directly in the vacuum chamber, we generate a flux of low-energy electrons via thermionic emission.
+By iteratively "flashing" the filament with the axial electrodes biased at different values, we could guide the electrons to various dielectric surfaces within the chamber to achieve the desired net environmental charge, as shown in the Supplemental Material.
+However, we found that the resulting environmental charge state slowly stabilized over hours (see Supplemental Material), which was detrimental for long measurements.
+The method is still valuable as a vacuum-compatible approach for environmental charge control, especially for measurements insensitive to slow drifts of the background fields, or if the requisite time is allowed for stabilization.